Black-Wyrm-Lair/Drizzt-Saga/README.md

 By TotoR:
 - New balancing components: items exploits, items nerfing and XP reduction.
 - Corrected NPC statistics, classes and their items.
-- Fixed bugs in various CRE files (more in the [commit](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/8) details).
+- Fixed bugs in various CRE files (more in the commits [here](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/8) and [here](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/27)).
-- Fixed various items.
+- Fixed various items (more in the commits [here](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/11) and [here](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/27)).
+- Fixed NPC scripts: add triggers to prevent duplication of NPCs
 - Used Drizzt Portrait, included in the mod, only for F_DRIZZT.cre.
 - The script file f_robedA.bcs will now summon a Noble Genie (consistency fix between games).
 - Small rework of Valen encounter to be triggered only after finishing the Drizzt Saga story.